tytydraco/yessleep/out/Camp_Redwood_is_running_out_of_counselors_These_children_ARE_NOT_CHILDREN_Update_So_youre_telling_me_its_NOT_2018.md

 Harry’s gaze skated the horizon, cotton candy colored clouds blurring into twilight.
 “Becauuuse the sun is going to your head.”

 I could practically hear his eyes rolling.
-Rowan took three strides towards the wall and pressed his face into rough brick.
+Harry took three strides towards the wall and pressed his face into rough brick.
 “So, this is it, right?”
 He muffled into rough cement.
 “We are really going to die at fucking summer camp.”

 “I’m going to die,” I corrected him.
 “They want you two and Carmel because apparently you’re special.”